At Eastlands Primary School we are committed to promoting the progress and attainment of all children, whatever their backgrounds.

 - and often do not perform as well as their peers

 The pupil premium grant is designed to allow schools to help disadvantaged pupils by improving their progress and the exam results they achieve.

 The Pupil Premium is allocated to schools with pupils on roll that are:-

-- that are children who have been looked after continuously for more than six months;
+- children who have been looked after continuously, for more than six months;

 - or that are children of service personnel.

 Schools have the freedom to spend the Pupil Premium, which is additional to the underlying schools budget, in a way they think will best support the raising of attainment for the most vulnerable pupils.

 Evidence suggests that pupil premium spending is most effective when schools use a tiered approach, targeting spending across the following 3 areas below but focusing on teaching quality - investing in learning and development for teachers.

 Read the Education Endowment Foundation’s (EEF) pupil premium guide for information about the tiered approach to spending.

 Schools arrange training and professional development for all the their staff to improve the impact of teaching and learning for pupils.